Children should understand what money is, how it works, and how to earn more of it.

 Also, show them your family budget.
 Teach them what it looks like and how you manage to make sure to buy their favorite snacks each week, their new shoes, and so on.
 Make it a learning experience to teach them what a real budget looks like.

 Now is also a good time to teach your child how to balance a checkbook, reconcile their spending from the bank statement, and write a check.
 These skills are no longer taught in most schools and are vital to being an adult.
 You can print off blank check templates online and have your child practice writing checks then balancing their checkbook.
 You should also begin to teach your teen the basics of credit cards.

 Games & Activities for Teaching Kids About Money:

 Using your chores from earlier, now you can have your little one actually divide their weekly earnings into three categories: save 10%, give 10%, and spend the rest.
-Each month make a trip to the local bank to have them deposit their money from their weekly savings.
+Each month go to the local bank with them to deposit their money from their weekly savings.

-You can sit down and create a goal for them — if they earn X amount of dollars each week.
-Save it and after so many weeks they can afford a new toy or something they want.
+You can sit down and create a goal for them — if they earn X dollars each week.
+Save it, and after so many weeks, they can afford a new toy or something they want.
 Create a savings jar (apart from their savings account) to illustrate how close they are to reaching their goal.
-They will be able to visually see their hard work paying off and will learn how to control the tempting impulse buy.
+They will visually see their hard work paying off and learn how to control the tempting impulse buy.

 Teaching children about money does not have to be complicated or stressful.
 Simply start introducing money to your little ones from an early age.
-As they grow then you can go more in-depth with what money is and how it works.
-The world of money management is much different today than it was 20 years ago, 10 years ago and even five years ago.
+As they grow, then you can go more in-depth with what money is and how it works.
+The world of money management is much different today than 20 years ago, 10 years ago, and even five years ago.
 Technology has made managing your finances completely different, and that’s okay.
 We have to teach our children the basics so they can be productive and independent later on in life.